intel-mpx/intel-mpx.github.io/pages/methodology.md

 #### Network

-For experiments on case studies (Apache, Nginx, Memcached), we used two machines with the network bandwidth between them equal to **938 Mbits/sec** as measured by iperf.
+For experiments on [case studies](/case-studies), we used two machines with the network bandwidth between them equal to **938 Mbits/sec** as measured by iperf.

 #### Software infrastructure